 Charles Back is a maverick with an eye for a humorous label.
-Luckily, he is also one of South Africa’s greatest winemakers.
+Luckily, he is also one of South Africa’s greatest winemakers (honoured in 2014 with the IWC Lifetime Achievement Award.)
 This unoaked blend of Chenin Blanc, Viognier and several other grapes has zingy acidity and great fruity flavours.
 A Lynnfield favourite.

-A lovely Pinot Grigio from its heartland in northeast Italy.
+A lovely Pinot Grigio from its heartland between Venice and Verona, made by one of the area’s greatest winemaking dynasties, the Allegrinis.
 Lots of perfume, plenty of refreshing acidity, and good length, all coming together in elegant harmony.
-Great by itself, with seafood, or with many salads and even white meat.
+Great by itself, with fish, or with many salads and even white meat.

 An outstanding introduction to a country whose wines we’re not too familiar with.
 Grüner Veltliner is about as crisp and zingy as wine gets – and is a fantastic match for oily fish such as mackerel and salmon.
 If you’re thinking of ordering those dishes, be a bit adventurous and try a ‘GV’ to accompany it: you won’t be disappointed.

-Remarkable value for an excellent Loire Valley interpretation of the world’s favourite aromatic grape.
-A lovely refreshing aperitif and a good match for lighter dishes.
-If you want to splash out on a Sancerre or Pouilly Fume, see our Cellar Selection, but if you want to try one of the Loire’s hidden treasures, look no further.
+Remarkable value for an excellent Loire Valley interpretation of the world’s favourite aromatic grape: Sauvignon Blanc.
+It’s a lovely refreshing aperitif and a good match for lighter dishes.
+If you want to splash out on a Sancerre or Pouilly Fumé, see our Cellar Selection, but if you want to try one of the Loire’s hidden treasures, look no further.

 FULLER BODIED WHITE WINES

 Every good wine list needs a white Burgundy, but in the face of crazy prices for the famous names and a lot of affordable but dull stuff, where to turn?
-The answer is to the southern appellation of Mâcon, and a young (just past 30) winemaker called Jean-Christophe Perraud.
+The answer is to the southern appellation of Mâcon, and a young (mid-thirties) winemaker called Jean-Christophe Perraud.
 Using grapes from family vineyards as old as he is, he crafts lightly oaked Chardonnays that are full-flavoured and crisply acidic.
 Very adaptable, but we particularly like it with scallops and other shellfish.
-Highly recommended for lovers of refined old world wines.
+Highly recommended for lovers of refined old-world whites.

 AROMATIC WHITE WINES

-Since joining our list a couple of years ago, this has become a great hit, proving to be a superb seafood wine.
-Grown in vineyards just a couple of miles from the Atlantic, the cool seaside nights ensure the grapes’ aromatic character is retained, along with a nice crisp finish.
+Since joining our list a few years ago, this has been a great hit, proving to be a superb seafood wine.
+Grown in vineyards just a couple of miles from the Atlantic, the cool seaside nights ensure the grapes’ aromatic character is retained, along with a dry, crisp finish.
 If you haven’t tried Albariño before, we strongly recommend you do.
-And prepare to be wowed.

 LIGHT TO MEDIUM BODIED REDS